November Events

 · Recognition under the DECA area at www.KnowledgeMatters.com

-· Recognition at the Grand Awards Ceremony at the ICDC, Plaque, Recognition under the DECA area at www.KnowledgeMatters.com
+· Recognition at the Grand Awards Ceremony at the ICDC, Plaque

-- Recognition at the Grand Awards Ceremony at the ICDC and Plaque
+· Recognition at the Grand Awards Ceremony at the ICDC

 * Awards for Hotel made possible by J. Willard and Alice S. Marriott Foundation